devNegative-asm/Fhidwfe-Language/readme.txt

 	Type inference is used to give types to local and global variables, but they retain that same type for future uses Like C, variables local to a function will become unusable once the function exits, and pointers to them will give junk data Likewise, variables used for loop control will become unusable when the loop finishes.
-	A raw function name will evaluate to a pointer to that function.
-Thus puts$ puts is possible and will print the assembled code of puts as if it were a string.
+	A raw function name will evaluate to a pointer to that function, with type func.
+Thus puts$ as puts ptr is possible and will print the assembled code of puts as if it were a string.
 	Using a raw function name for a function imported from the library such as deref_byte may generate an error at the linking stage if the function is inlined.

 Scoping rules: